CoVR-2: Automatic Data Construction for Composed Video Retrieval: Additional experiments

 \subsection{Optimal number of frames}

-In \if\sepappendix1{Section~4.2} \else{Section~\ref{subsec:covr_results} }\fi we saw that training with 15 frames further boosts the performance over using only the middle frame.
-We provide further analysis by incrementally increasing the number of frames for training and testing.
-We report the average recall on \ourDSm and observe a steady increase in performance with more frames (see Figure~\ref{app:fig:n_frames}).
+In the main paper, we sample 15 frames from \ourWV videos during training.
+Here, we experiment with incrementally increasing the number of frames for training and testing.
+We report the average recall on \ourWVt and observe a steady increase in performance with more frames (see Figure~\ref{app:fig:n_frames}). \newt{However, it's worth noting that the performance is already quite high with just one frame, likely due to the static image bias inherent in the WebVid dataset, where videos are typically short in duration. }